imagej/imagej.github.io/_pages/cookbook/annotating-images.md

 Frame 1 counter text when used with Hot Green LUT.

-Another potential problem is that if you use the red or blue LUT then the text will appear red or blue even though you selected the text to be “white” via the color picker.
+Another potential problem is that if you use the red or blue LUT then the text will appear red or blue even though you selected the text to be "white" via the color picker.

-To avoid this, convert the pseudocolored image from its current format (i.e. *8-bit color*) to an RGB image with “*Image/Type/RGB color*” before adding the text.
+To avoid this, convert the pseudocolored image from its current format (i.e. *8-bit color*) to an RGB image with "*Image/Type/RGB color*" before adding the text.

 ![](/media/Corrected lut.png "corrected_lut.png")